KarinaZakharian/Cyberun/README.md

 ## Project Overview

 This project utilizes **JSONForms** and **React** to create a dynamic form application.
 The form includes an autocomplete feature for country names and a custom percentage input field with a `%` symbol.
-It leverages **Axios** to fetch data from **restcountries.com**.

 ## Features

 - **Dynamic Form Creation**: Built with JSONForms to render forms based on a JSON schema.
-- **Country Autocomplete**: Integrated Axios to fetch country data and provide autocomplete functionality.
+- **Country Autocomplete**: The fetch API is used to get country data from the REST Countries API.
 - **Custom Percentage Field**: Implemented a custom input field to display and handle percentages with a `%` symbol.